 At one point, Zambia was part of a federation or union of three countries, namely, Malawi, Zambia and Zimbabwe.
 But just after ten years (1963), the federation was disbanded and Zambia, like the other countries, stood on its own.

 Being landlocked, Zambia is surrounded by eight countries: Botswana and Zimbabwe to the South; Namibia to the southwest; Angola, which shares a long boundary in the west; Tanzania and the Democratic Republic of the Congo (DRC) , whose Katanga Province cuts in deeply from the north (the trigger, eh?); Malawi in the east and Mozambique in the southeast.

-The country also has a goodly number of lakes.
+The country also has a goodly number of Zambia Lakes.
 There is Lake Mweru in the north which is shared with DRC; Tanganyika, which is shared with Tanzania; Bangweulu; and Kariba, which is shared along its entire length with Zimbabwe and is allegedly one of the biggest man-made lakes in Africa.

-Zambia is a large country, covering a hefty 753 000 square kilometers.
+Zambia is a large country, covering a hefty 753 000 square kilometres.
 It is in fact larger than most of the prominent countries like Switzerland and Denmark (If indeed the wealth of a country were measured by its size, Zambia would be one of the richest!)

 Most of the country is a plateau, and is wholly part of the Tropical Savannah grassland.
-The climate is of course tropical and is characterised mostly of the hot dry season and the wet rainy season, with an intermediate cold season where temperatures have been known to plummet to single digit figures.
+The Zambian climate is of course tropical and is characterised mostly of the hot dry season and the wet rainy season, with an intermediate cold season where temperatures have been known to plummet to single digit figures.

 Read more about the Location of Zambia in Africa.